CVE-2026-5629: Stack-based Buffer Overflow in Belkin F9K1015

 Technical Analysis

-This vulnerability affects the Belkin F9K1015 router firmware version 1.00.10.
-The issue is a stack-based buffer overflow in the formSetFirewall function located in the /goform/formSetFirewall endpoint.
-By manipulating the 'webpage' argument, an attacker can overflow the stack buffer remotely, potentially leading to arbitrary code execution or denial of service.
-The vulnerability has a CVSS 4.0 base score of 8.7, indicating high severity, with network attack vector, low complexity, no privileges required, and no user interaction needed.
-The vendor was contacted but has not provided any response or patch.
-Exploit code is publicly available, increasing the risk of exploitation.
+This vulnerability involves a stack-based buffer overflow in the formSetFirewall function of the Belkin F9K1015 router firmware version 1.00.10.
+Specifically, improper handling of the 'webpage' argument allows an attacker to overflow the stack remotely.
+The vulnerability has a CVSS 4.0 base score of 8.7, indicating high severity with network attack vector, low attack complexity, no privileges required, no user interaction, and high impacts on confidentiality, integrity, and availability.
+The vendor has not issued any advisory or patch, and the exploit is publicly available.

 Potential Impact